-Thomas Brigandi is an associate analyst in the Global Project and Infrastructure Finance Group at Moody’s, where he serves as a lead analyst for 29 public power, power generation project, toll-road, airport, port, and project finance credits.
+Thomas Brigandi is an associate lead analyst in the Global Project and Infrastructure Finance Group at Moody’s, where he serves as a lead analyst for 34 power, toll-road, airport, port, and project finance credits.
 Brigandi also serves on Moody’s public pension steering committee, ESG Americas working group and veteran recruiting sub-committee.
-Brigandi previously worked at the ~$160bn NYC Pension Fund, where he focused on energy and natural resources and reported directly to the chief investment officer.
-Brigandi, CFA Institute’s Inaugural Global Outstanding Young Leader and CFA Society New York’ (CFANY) 2016 Benjamin Graham Distinguished Service Award, 2015 Volunteer of the Year and 2013 Young Investment Professional Award recipient, has organized 49 CFA Society conferences that were attended by +9,000 investment professionals, in addition to over 350 speakers who collectively and directly oversee or advise on +$30 trillion.
-Brigandi, the founder of CFANY’s Asset Owner Series, Emerging and Frontier Market Series and Annual Global Infrastructure Conference, leads a team of several hundred investment professional CFA Society volunteers globally.
+Brigandi previously worked at the ~$180bn NYC Pension Fund, where he focused on energy and natural resources and reported directly to the chief investment officer.
+Brigandi, CFA Institute’s Inaugural Global Outstanding Young Leader and CFA Society New York’s (CFANY) 2016 Benjamin Graham Distinguished Service Award, 2017 and 2015 Volunteer of the Year and 2013 Young Investment Professional Award recipient, has organized 58 CFA Society conferences that were attended by +10,500 investment professionals, in addition to over 380 speakers who collectively and directly oversee or advise on +$35 trillion.
+Brigandi, the founder of CFANY’s Asset Owner Series, Emerging and Frontier Market Series, Investment Employment Outlook and Professional Development Series and Annual Global Infrastructure Conference, leads a team of several hundred investment professional CFA Society volunteers globally.
 While serving as the Director of Global Volunteers of the American Foundation for African Children’s Education, Brigandi organized the NASDAQ Closing Bell Ceremony on September 23, 2011, hosted for the President of Sierra Leone.
 Brigandi has cultivated personal relationships with thousands of asset owner and buy-side investment professionals who collectively and directly oversee or advise on +$50 trillion, in addition to thousands of sell-side investment professionals, government officials and corporate executives globally.
-Brigandi maintains over 8,500 connections on LinkedIn and holds a Bachelor of Science in Finance, Accounting and Economics from the Macaulay Honors College at the City University of New York, from where he received the college’s inaugural Alumni Pioneer Award.
+Brigandi maintains over 10,100 connections on LinkedIn and holds a Bachelor of Science in Finance, Accounting and Economics from the Macaulay Honors College at the City University of New York, from where he received the college’s inaugural Alumni Pioneer Award.

 Roberto Peralta, CFA, has been with Société Générale New York since 2001, most recently as Head of Institutional Client Relations for the Americas.
 Prior positions at SG include experience as a Structured Solutions salesperson for Latin America and as a senior credit analyst for banks and brokers located in Latin America and the US.
 Peralta earned a double Bachelor degree in Business from Comillas Pontifical University/ICADE in Madrid, Spain and from the Ecole supérieure de Commerce de Reims in Reims, France.
 Peralta was awarded his CFA charter in 2007 and holds FINRA Series 3, 7, 24, and 63 licenses.